anecrow/eagle-im/README.md

 Build [API](https://api.eagle.cool/) for [Eagle](https://eagle.cool/) server with ES6.

 **Note:** This package is not official.
-Let me know if there have issues and Wellcome PR.
+Let me know if there have issues and Welcome PR.

 ## Usage